Ittismita/HealthKart_TrackingInfluencerCampaigns/README.md

   - Page 2 - "Influencer Insights"
     - This page provides an a view of performance on influencer level, filtered through influencer name, category, gender, month, brand, product and platform.
     - Insights that could be drawn, respective to the charts:
-      1. Who were the Top Influencers, ordered by ROAS of Campaigns they were involved in, with a tooltip to view the total payout they got being involved in that particular, campaign.("Top Inflencers" Bar Chart).
+      1. Who were the Top Influencers, ordered by ROAS of Campaigns they were involved in, with a tooltip to view the total payout they got by being involved in that particular campaign and the number of followers they have.("Top Inflencers" Bar Chart).
       2. Which category and gender combination showed good performance according to ROAS ("Best Personas (By Category+Gender)" Heatmap).
       3. Influencer wise Revenue and ROAS of Campaigns, where darker color = greater ROAS & bigger size = greater revenue generated, with a slider to change the number of orders ("Influencer-Level Summary" Treemap).
       4. How much was paid to influencers per month per platform ("Payout Over Time" Line chart).
       5. Post level division of reach, likes, comments and ERR(Engagement Rate by Reach) ("Post Level Performance" Bar chart).

       ![page 2](https://github.com/Ittismita/HealthKart_TrackingInfluencerCampaigns/blob/main/img/Page%202.png)

+### Assumptions made throughout:
+  1. There were 500 influencers and tracking data is for 3 months (April, May, June 2025).
+  2. For iROAS, the baseline revenue required was divided by 1.3, i.e. we're assuming the campaign caused a 30% lift in revenue.
+     In other words - Without the campaign, revenue would have been ~77% of what it actually was (1 / 1.3 ≈ 0.769)
+                      The campaign contributed the remaining 23% as incremental revenue
+                      So: If revenue = ₹130,000
+                          Baseline revenue = ₹130,000 / 1.3 = ₹100,000
+                          Incremental revenue = ₹30,000
+  3. The orders in payouts table is the summed up orders per influencer from tracking_data table.